shanevanheerden/shanevanheerden.github.io/_posts/2019-10-23-generalised_linear_models.md

 As previously mentioned, optimal values of $\mathbf{\beta}^{\*}$ are typically realised by maximising (\ref{4.eqn.lr5}) using the method of gradient decent [2].

-Often, an additional {\em regularisation} term is added to (\ref{4.eqn.lr5}) so as to penalise (\ref{4.eqn.lr5}) for large choices of the value of $\beta$ in an attempt to avoid overfitting [5].
+Often, an additional *regularisation* term is added to (\ref{4.eqn.lr5}) so as to penalise (\ref{4.eqn.lr5}) for large choices of the value of $\beta$ in an attempt to avoid overfitting [5].
 Although the notion of regularisation may be applied in the case of many different learning models, this concept is described exclusively in the context of the logistic regression model derivation.
-The two most popular regularisation types are {\em L1 regularisation} (often termed {\em lasso regression}) and {\em L2 regularisation} (often termed {\em ridge regression}).
+The two most popular regularisation types are *L1 regularisation* (often termed *lasso regression*) and *L2 regularisation* (often termed *ridge regression*).
 In the case of the former, the logistic regression log likelihood in (\ref{4.eqn.lr5}) can be redefined as

 \begin{equation}
 \ell(\mathbf{\beta})=\sum_{i=1}^my^{(i)}\log h(\mathbf{x}^{(i)})+(1-y^{(i)})\log(1-h(\mathbf{x}^{(i)}))-\lambda\sum_{j=1}^n|\beta_j|